 How I felt after entering university

-There were many group work styled classes where students were asked to discuss and work together with a few other students at the university.
+At the university, there were a lot of classes in a format called "group work" that forced students to collaborate and discuss with a small number of people.
 Teachers often marked poorly those students who didn’t want to join others to work together.
 The reason being that they had issues with their personalities.
 I questioned why they couldn't accept those individualists who weren’t gregarious.

 Graduating university until the present